-Newton Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of November 25th, 2020, Newton Housing Authority has 1 waiting lists that are open now or opening soon.
+Newton Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 30th, 2022, Newton Housing Authority has 1 waiting lists that are open now or opening soon.

 Newton Housing Authority serves Newton.

 |Massachusetts Housing Choice Voucher Centralized||Open Until Further Notice|

 |Newton Housing Authority Public Housing||Open Until Further Notice|

 As of 06/30/2022, it is not known if Newton Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the HUDs most recent Voucher Management System report, Newton Housing Authority manages 437 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each as of September 30th, 2021:

 |Monthly Cost Per Voucher||$1,390||$1,251|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 2% having issued approximately 214 vouchers in the past year.
 The average voucher holder has received housing benefits for 12 years and 4 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 28 months on the waiting list1.